 Boutique hotel marketing factors

-There are several key factors that you should keep in mind when building your marketing strategy:
+There are several key factors that you should keep in mind when building your boutique hotel marketing strategy:

 - Get your personality across – People are drawn to boutique hotels because they love the individual charm that you don’t get with a big hotel chain.
-It is therefore vital that you emphasise your unique qualities, and make it clear that a stay in your hotel is different to what you get elsewhere.
+It is therefore vital that your boutique hotel marketing emphasises your unique qualities, and make it clear that a stay in your hotel is different to what you get elsewhere.

 - Think creatively about how you market – The way you sell your brand should come across not just in your messages, but also in the channels and mechanisms you use in your marketing campaigns.
 Don’t be confined to the traditional marketing methods, think creatively about how you can reach your target audience.